 by Hannah Freeman, January 11, 2021

 Launching your own laboratory marks the beginning of a new and exciting phase of your scientific career, but it can also be overwhelming.
-Only a few of us have any training in the site management skills or the knowledge to select the best lab space necessary to build and run an effective business.
+Only a few of us have any training in the site management skills or the knowledge to select the best lab space in the Bay area necessary to build and run an effective business.

-In collaboration with Focus, Innovation Properties Group’s Real Estate Professionals share five important tips that young scientists should rely on and keep in mind when selecting their first (or a new) lab space:
+In collaboration with Focus, Innovation Properties Group’s Real Estate Professionals share four important tips that young scientists should rely on and keep in mind when selecting their first (or a new) lab space:

-Select a lab space and office suitable for the company’s upcoming stages of growth.
+Select an office and lab space for young scientists suitable for the company’s upcoming stages of growth.
 Biotech and advanced life sciences companies, especially when they are young, move through various sequences of growth phases, with all of them demanding different space requirements.